MattFlower/organized/README.md

 # What's New?
+* 0.6.0 (Released 2017-03-17)
+  * New Agenda sidebar panel
+  * Any item marked with a SCHEDULED tag later than or equal to the start of today will show up in the Agenda Panel of the sidebar.
+  * New archive command (ctrl-i a) which moves the current subtree you are pointing to into a file named
+    <current-filename>_archive.
+(For example, for TODO.org, it would be moved to TODO.org_archive)
+  * Archive files are now colored by org-mode as well.
+  * Stop using COMPLETED for todo items.
+Instead use DONE.
+Existing COMPLETED tags will continue to be colored correctly.
+  * Don't require brackets around TODO items.
+  * Add a setting which asks whether we should use brackets around TODO or DONE by default
 * 0.5.8 (Released 2017-03-16)
   * Fixed problem where completing a todo item from the sidebar would leave the TODO tag in place.
   * Fixed problem where clicking on todo items in sidebar wouldn't bring you to the correct file if the file came